Best Golf Club Sets For Beginners 2023

 The sound won't be to everybody's taste

-There are three options when buying these as a set.
-The 10 piece full bag costs $1695 and includes six hybrid irons (6-9 plus a pitching wedge and sand wedge), three woods (a 16° driver, 4 and 5 wood) and a 0211 Hellcat Putter along with the PXG Bag and a hat.
-This is what we were lucky enough to be testing.
-You can also buy just the three woods or six hybrid irons on their own for $795 each.
+One final thing to note is that PXG offer unrivalled customisation options and that is the case here too.
+The 10 piece full bag has an RRP of $1695 and includes six hybrid irons (6-9 plus a pitching wedge and sand wedge), three woods (a 16° driver, 4 and 5 wood) plus a 0211 Hellcat Putter along with the PXG Bag and a hat.
+However, you can also buy just the three woods or six hybrid irons on their own for $795.

 (Image credit: Future)